ramellose/mako_docs/content/examples/propionate/plot.md

 To visualize the results, we need to visualize associations between genera, and the number of times these links were found in the database.
 The matrix layout under the barplot allows <a href="http://gehlenborglab.org/research/projects/upsetr/"><code>UpsetR</code></a> to effectively visualize these links.

 To run <code>UpsetR</code>, we first need to process the data we collected previously, so that it is in a format that <code>UpsetR</code> can work with.
 Specifically, we will make a column filled with zeroes for each genus.
 Each association is encoded as a row.
 Values in the row are set to 1 depending on the genera participating in that association.
 We will also remove the other columns, since those cannot be used directly by <code>UpsetR</code>, but need to be added via a <code>metadata</code> dataframe.
+When running the code below, make sure to change the input and output parameters so they match the location of the exported data.

 <pre><code>
 library(UpSetR)